Mahmoud-8/-Add-a-Table-to-the-DOM-with-Local-Storage/README.md

 creates a new row in the table, and appends the data to the table.

 Additionally, each row of the table has two buttons: "Delete" and "Update."
-The "Delete" button removes the corresponding row from the table when clicked, and the "Update" button will log a message to the console indicating that it has been clicked.
+The "Delete" button removes the corresponding row from the table when clicked, and the "Update" button will  allow you to edit the data in the table directly.
+When you click the "Update" button for a row.